 Still in Progress

 Average monthly and annual precipitation maps were created for 15 years of TRMM data.
 Rasters for a given month of each year were added to the map and then averaged using the raster calculator tool to yield an average precipitation map for that given month.
-Likewise, average annual precipitation maps were generated by loading in all months of a given year and averaging them.
+Likewise, average annual precipitation maps were generated by loading all months of a given year and averaging them.
 An outline of the study area was added.

 From the assimilated GRACE data, maps of root zone soil moisture content by month and year were created.
 The same month from each year was run through python script to yield a monthly average and each year was also run through the same script to give a yearly average.
 Additionally, monthly anomaly maps were created by taking the values of root zone soil moisture content for each month and subtracting the monthly average to identify any anomalies.